 WELCOME TO MY BLOG.

-Welcome to my blog.
-My intent in writing a blog is to encourage survivors as they courageously work to create strong and healthy lives despite the challenges.
-It is also my goal to inform and inspire those on the sidelines to reach out and help a loved one who has suffered from sexual trauma.
-I emabark on this venture with the knowledge that healing is possible and that together, we can make a difference.
-EVERY SUNDAY, I INVITE YOU TO JOIN ME!
+My intent in writing a weekly blog is to encourage survivors as they courageously work to create strong, healthy lives despite the challenges.
+I also seek to inspre family and friends to participate in the healing process.
+I emabark on this venture with the conviction that healing is possible but cannot be accomplised in a vacuum.
+To that end, I look forward to connecting with you EVERY SUNDAY.